-It was a little symbol that I did not love the person that I am.
+It was a little symbol that I didn’t love the person I am.
 And let me tell you, that’s a recipe for disaster.

 Do you feel the same way, Mother, feeling down about physical changes?
 Or do you have too many responsibilities that might take away from your self-care time?
 Well, that’s normal.
-But do not let it affect you negatively.
+But don’t let it affect you negatively.